Normality in the square of the Sorgenfrey Line: -sets and the Sorgenfrey square

 Assume otherwise.
 Then there exists a $z\in B\setminus W_{n,m}$ such that for all $k\in \omega$, there exists a $w_k=(x_k,y_k)\in W_{n,m}$ such that, $U(z,1/k)\cap U(w_k,s_{w_k})\neq \emptyset$.
 We have the following three cases depicted below.\\ \begin{enumerate} \item For infinitely many $k$ we have $x_k<a,y_k<b$\\ In this case, we have $(a,b)\in U(w_k,s_{w_k})\subseteq W_{n,m}$, which is a contradiction since we chose $z=(a,b)$ to be disjoint from $W_{n,m}$ \item For infinitely many $k$ $x_k\to a$.
 But since each $x_k$ is in $F_n$, it follows that $a\in F_n$ which is impossible. \item For infinitely many $k$ $y_k\to b$.
 But since $y_k$ is in $H_m$ it would follow that $b\in H_m$, also impossible. \end{enumerate} Hence $\overline{W_{n,m}}\cap B=\emptyset$, we have the desired covering. \end{proof} \end{proof}

-From the previous example, we know that it is possible for $(X[\leq])^2$ to be normal, while $X$ is not a $\lambda$-set.
+From the previous example, we know that $(X[\leq])^2$ may be normal, while $X$ is not a $\lambda$-set.
 However, we do have the following partial converse analogous to Proposition \ref{normalconverse}. \begin{proposition} Let $(X[\leq])^2$ be pseudo-normal.
-If there exists a strictly decreasing homeomorphism $f:X\to X$ with respect to the Euclidean topology, then $X$ is a $\lambda$-set. \end{proposition} \begin{proof} Since $f$ is a homeomorphism, the graph $G_f$ is closed and discrete, any subset of $G_f$ is closed in $X^2$.
-Let $A$ be any countable subset, we have $G_{f|_A}$ is countable as well, hence $G_{f|_A}$ and $G_{f|_{X\setminus A}}$ are closed and can be separated by open sets.
+If there exists a strictly decreasing homeomorphism $f:X\to X$ with respect to the Euclidean topology, then $X$ is a $\lambda$-set. \end{proposition} \begin{proof} Since $f$ is strictly decreasing we have that the graph $G_f$ is closed and discrete in $(X[\leq])^2$.
+Therefore any subset of $G_f$ is closed.
+Let $A$ be any countable subset, we have $G_{f|_A}$ is countable as well, hence $G_{f|_A}$ and $G_{f|_{X\setminus A}}$ are closed and can be separated by Sorgenfrey open sets.
 Then by \ref{lem:fsigma}, $X\setminus A$ is relatively $F_\sigma$ in $X$, hence $X$ is a $ \lambda$-set. \end{proof}

 Finally, we close with some remarks and a question.
 As we have seen, the converse to Przymusi\'nski's theorem is independent (e.g., assuming CH).
 Is the converse consistent?
 I.e., is it consistent that for an uncountable subset of the reals $X$, if $(X[\leq])^2$ is normal then $X$ must be a Q-set.
 This would vacuously follow from a positive answer to the following possibly more interesting question: